MHubAI/documentation/documentation/mhub_models/model_json.md

         "pub": "dd.mm.yyyy"        // str: the date the publication was published },
-    "cite": "",             // str:       the citation of the publication (APA) "licence": {
+    "cite": "",             // str:       the citation of the publication (APA) "license": {
-        "code": "",         // str: the licence of the code "weights": "",      // str: the licence of the weights },
+        "code": "",         // str: the license of the code "weights": "",      // str: the license of the weights },
     "publications": [{      // list[obj]: list of publications (one required)
         "title": "",        // str: the full title of the publication